 The lower two panels show the approximate complexity.
-The dashed line gives the approximate complexity for the approach described in \cite{BCJR74} of computing a conditional probability for every element of the code-book, which grows exponentially in the code-book rate.
-By contrast, the complexity of the \tb{SRGRAND} approach is initially flat, corresponding to the average number of guesses until the true noise is identified.
-As the code-book rate increases, eventually the \tb{SRGRAND} complexity drops as encountering an erroneous element of the code-book clips the long guessing tail of true noise.
+The dashed line gives the approximate complexity for the approach in \cite{BCJR74}, which grows exponentially in $R$, when computing a conditional probability for every codeword.
+In contrast, the complexity of the SRGRAND approach is initially flat.
+As the rate, $R$, increases, eventually the SRGRAND complexity drops, as encountering an erroneous element of the codebook clips the long guessing tail of true noise.
 The diamonds indicate the rate above which the target block error rate would be violated.
-The provision of \tb{symbol reliability} information can be seen to dramatically improve the algorithm's complexity.

-\section{\tb{Empirical Performance Evaluation}}
+\section{Empirical Performance Evaluation}

-\tb{ A distinctive aspect of the GRAND approach is that it can be used with any block code construction.
-While the theoretical results provided in Section \ref{sec:SR-BSC} are for uniform-at-random code-books, in practice nearly all code-books are constructed as linear in a finite field with $k$ input bits and $n$ coded bits.
-Associated with those codes is a check matrix $H^{n\times n-k}\in\{0,1\}^{n\times n-k}$ and to test if a string, $y^n$, is a member of the code-book a single matrix multiplication and comparison, $H^{n\times n-k}(y^n)^T\MYEQ(0^{n-k})^T$, suffice, in the appropriate field.
-Here we compare the decoding performance of GRANDAB, SRGRANDAB for three types of linear code in an SR-BSC channel.}
+A distinctive aspect of the GRAND approach is that it is readily implemented and can be used with any block code construction.
+While the theoretical results in Section \ref{sec:SR-BSC} are for uniform-at-random codebooks, in practice nearly all error correction codebooks are linear in a finite field with $k$ input bits and $n$ coded bits.
+Associated with each code is a check matrix $H^{n\times n-k}\in\{0,1\}^{n\times n-k}$ and to test if a string, $y^n$, is in the codebook a single matrix multiplication and comparison, $H^{n\times n-k}(y^n)^T\MYEQ(0^{n-k})^T$, suffice, in the appropriate field.
+Here we compare the decoding performance of GRANDAB, SRGRANDAB for four types of binary linear codes.